About Enterprise DLP

 generic app-specific error instead of the detailed block message.
 To address

-this, Enterprise DLP leverages End User Alerting and Coaching to
+this, Enterprise DLP uses End User Alerting and Coaching to

-deliver notifications directly to the end user when they generate a DLP
+deliver notifications directly to end users when they generate a DLP

 incident.